 My new book of poetry Immediate Song will be out from Milkweed Editions in spring of 2019.

-My poem "Jar Song" is forthcoming in the spring, 2018 issue of The Yale Review.
+My poem "Jar Song" is in the fall 2018 issue of The Yale Review.
+Another poem, "Night Sky," is forthcoming in Poetry Northwest.